 Marc Thayer, Deputy Director

-Spencer Dunlap joined the American Voices team in 2012 and was recently appointed Operations Manager.
+Spencer Dunlap joined the American Voices team in 2012 and was recently appointed Director of Operations.
 An accomplished trumpet player, Spencer began teaching trumpet in 2008 and currently maintains a private teaching studio in the Saint Louis metro area.
-He also teaches beginning through advanced students and chamber ensembles at the Community Music School of Webster University and as an adjunct Instructor of World Music at Southwestern Illinois College since 2012.
+He also teaches beginning through advanced students and chamber ensembles at the Community Music School of Webster University and previously served as adjunct Instructor of World Music at Southwestern Illinois College.
 Spencer performs with Downtime Productions, the Rosewood Ensemble, Quad Cities Symphony Orchestra, the Clarion Brass Quintet, and the Saint Louis Philharmonic.
 Previously, the Civic Orchestra of Chicago named Spencer an associate member for the 2011-2012 season.
 Spencer holds a Master of Music degree from Indiana University where he was awarded an Artistic Excellence Fellowship as a student of John Rommel.
 Spencer also received a Bachelors of Music degree from the University of Iowa where his teachers included David Greenhoe and Amy Schendel.